-Zante enjoys an enviable climate year-round, with average daily temperatures rarely dipping below 15°C even in the dead of winter.
-That being said, you're far more likely to experience rainfall at these times, while the summer months often enjoy in excess of 12 hours of sunshine a day and temperatures above 30°C, though the northerly wind will give you a welcome breeze.
+Holidays to Zante enjoy an enviable climate year-round, with average daily temperatures rarely dipping below 15°C even in the dead of winter.
+That being said, you’re far more likely to experience rainfall in winter, while the summer months often enjoy in excess of 12 hours of sunshine a day and temperatures above 30°C, though the northerly wind will give you a welcome breeze.

 Perhaps the best time to visit is between March and May.
 In this window, the weather is pleasant without being stifling, parades are occurring all over the island in honour of the Easter festival, and the countryside is in full bloom with a rich spectrum of colourful flowers.
-Alternatively, those interested in turtle-spotting would be best advised to visit between May and early July to stand the greatest chance of glimpsing these beautiful creatures in their natural habitat.
+Alternatively, those interested in turtle-spotting would be best advised to pick a cheap Zante holiday between May and early July to stand the greatest chance of glimpsing these beautiful creatures in their natural habitat.

-If you plan to get involved in any watersports or other adrenaline-fuelled pursuits while in Zante, you should see to it that your insurance covers this.
+If you plan to get involved in any watersports or other adrenaline-fuelled pursuits during your Greece holidays, you should see to it that your insurance covers this.
 Check out our holiday extras page for more information, and for the latest health and safety information, visit www.gov.uk/foreign-travel-advice/greece/health.

 British citizens don’t need a visa to enter Greece but must have a valid passport.
 By law, you must carry your passport with you and may need to show it when paying by credit card.
 For the most up-to-date passport and visa info, visit www.gov.uk/foreign-travel-advice/greece/entry-requirements